mrf-r/hwPanelEmulator/README.md

 # TODO:
 - primary:
-    - panel midi callback for leds and pots processing from app or from the input
     - makefile to split build process? and to allow multiple files for user panel.
         - integration process with instruction
     - COORDINATES AND SCALES ARE MESS
-    - leds control api
 - secondary
-    - default audio device is not the one with lowest latency (on Win)
     - does audio work in a systems with no input(output) devices?
     - performance analysis (?)
     - filesystem integration (?)